 kubectl api-resources

-Run Kubectl Context for Every Question
+Tip 5: Run Kubectl Context for Every Question

 During the CKA exam, you will be given more than one cluster to solve the questions.
 Therefore, it is very important to run the kubectl context every time you start solving a question.
 It ensures that the answers are saved in the right cluster.

-CKA Detailed Study Guide With Official Resources
+CKA Topic Wide Study Guide With Hands On Resources

 As it is an open-book exam, you can refer to kubernetes.io documentation during the exam.
 The following official Kubernetes documentation can be used during the exam.